 Concentration in Journalism and Religion

-In close coordination with the Carter Journalism Institute the Program in Religious Studies offers an MA in Religious Studies with a concentration in Journalism and Religion.
+In close coordination with the Carter Journalism Institute the Department of Religious Studies offers an MA in Religious Studies with a Concentration in Journalism and Religion.
 This degree provides education and training for students seeking careers as professional newspaper, magazine, or broadcast journalists with an expertise on religion.
-For more information visit the MA in Religious Studies with a Concentration in Journalism and Religion.

 - be conversant in the theoretical conversation concerning religion that has taken place since the Enlightenment.